rte-france/Grid2Op/docs/createbackend.rst

             ...  # the way you do that depends on the `internal representation of the grid` for gen_id, new_v in prod_v:
             # modify the generator with id 'gen_id' to have the new value "new_v" as voltage setpoint
+            # be careful here ! new_v are given in kV and NOT in pu.
+So you need to convert them accordingly
             ...  # the way you do that depends on the `internal representation of the grid` for load_id, new_p in load_p:
             # modify the load with id 'load_id' to have the new value "new_p" as consumption